shwina/still-magic/_en/verify.md

   </tr>
 </table>

-Here's a clearer view of some of the values our scheme can represent:
+[f:verify-spacing](#FIG) is a clearer view of some of the values our scheme can represent:

 {% include figure.html id="f:verify-spacing" src="../../figures/number_spacing.png" caption="Number Spacing" %}